AlfioEmanueleFresta/practical-xss/introduction.rst

 The objective of this experiment is to:

 * Understand the importance of input data sanitisation
-* Appreciate the extent of the risk of processing not adequately sanitised input data in web applications
+* Appreciate the extent of the risk of inadequately sanitised input data being processed by a web application
-* Understand the details of XSS attacks (identity theft via session cookie) in web applications
+* Understand the process of XSS attacks (identity theft via session cookie) in web applications.

 Prerequisites, Equipment and Software